dmoore5050/SaisonBuilder/README.md

 Acknowledgements
 ----------------

-I would like to thank the following staff and mentors who have lent advice and perspective on this project:
+I would like to thank the following NSS staff/mentors who have lent advice and perspective on this project:

 + Eliza Brock
 + Hassan Shamim